djurasze/SociableDomainUnitTesting/README.md

 When writing sociable unit tests, it's important to think about how changes in the system might affect our test assertions.
-To minimize the need to update assertions for unrelated tests, we can use data returned from the dependencies we interact with during the test instead of hard-coding expected results.
+We can reduce the amount of updates needed for unrelated tests by using actual data returned from the dependencies that we interact with during the test, instead of manually coding expected results.
 This approach can help us keep our tests more maintainable in the long run.